paulhankin/poker/README.md

 This go package provides a fast poker hand evaluator for 3-card, 5-card and 7-card hands.

-When benchmarking on my machine, I get around 36 million 5-card evaluations per second, or roughly 100 cycles per eval.
+When benchmarking on my machine, on a single core I get around 36 million 5-card evaluations per second, or roughly 100 CPU cycles per eval.
+And 24.5 million 7-card evaluations per second, or roughly 150 cycles per eval.

 It works using the same principles as the [2+2 hand evaluator](http://archives1.twoplustwo.com/showflat.php?Cat=0&Number=8513906).
 It uses a huge state machine, with 52 transitions out for each state representing